 On the other hand, if the victim of a domestic assault case does wish to press charges and then wishes to drop the charges at a later date, they will most likely be unable to do so.
-This is because in most counties and jurisdictions prosecutors have a “no-drop” policy, meaning the prosecuting attorney will not drop the case at the request of the victim.
+This is because, in most counties and jurisdictions, prosecutors have a “no-drop” policy, meaning the prosecuting attorney will not drop the case at the request of the victim.
 Despite this policy, there are some circumstances, such as insubstantial evidence, that may cause the prosecuting attorney to drop the case.

 Who Has The Power To Drop Domestic Assault Charges?

-Once a crime has been committed against the state, is up to the prosecution to determine whether or not to press charges even if the victim requests to drop the charges.
-Unless the prosecution believes there isn’t enough evidence to proceed with the case, in most cases the prosecution will push forward with the charges.
+Once a crime has been committed against the state, it is up to the prosecution to determine whether or not to press charges even if the victim requests to drop the charges.
+Unless the prosecution believes there isn’t enough evidence to proceed with the case, in most cases, the prosecution will push forward with the charges.
 Only the police officer (before the case is filed) or prosecuting attorney is able to drop the charges against a defendant in a domestic assault case.
-Alternatively, some cases are dismissed due to lack of substantiating evidence provided by either the prosecuting attorney and the domestic assault attorney in Springfield, MO.
+Alternatively, some cases are dismissed due to the lack of substantiating evidence provided by either the prosecuting attorney and the domestic assault attorney in Springfield, MO.
 A criminal domestic case dismissal can only be done by a judge or prosecuting attorney.

 In What Situations Would A Domestic Assault Case Be Dropped?